SuperDotNSW/dots-tsh-helper/README.md

-# dots-tsh-helper
+# Dot's TSH Helper Bot
 My first attempt at making a discord bot!
-Trying to integrate TSH's stage banning app as a bot on discord for ease of running events.
+This repository attempts to integrate TSH's stage banning app as a bot on discord for ease of running events that require stage-banning and want to intergrate closely with TSH's stage banning overlay.